Descendants: The Rise of Red: Merchandise

 In early July, Mattel released the "Rise of Red" collection, featuring dolls from Descendants: The Rise of Red, including Brandy's Cinderella, her daughter Princess Chloe, Bridget (the young Queen of Hearts), Uliana (the younger sister of Ursula), and Red (the daughter of the Queen of Hearts).
 Each doll includes 11 bendable joints and detailed costume recreations from the film.
 Some of the dolls were out of stock at certain retailers.
 Mattel also released two special edition The Rise of the Red dolls, Red and Chloe, each accompanied by the Sorcerer's Cookbook featuring three recipes and interactive tools.

 Sequel

 After the film's release, Suzanne Todd confirmed that Disney is "definitely working on and thinking about a follow-up movie," saying that after the end of The Rise of Red and the consequences of time travel, in the sequel "there will be future good and evil turns for sure."

 On February 25, 2025, Disney Branded Television officially greenlit Descendants 5, with Kylie Cantrall, Malia Baker, and Leonardo Nam reprising their roles as Red, Chloe Charming, and Maddox Hatter, respectively.
 New additions to the cast include Liamani Segura as Pink, Brendon Tremblay as Max Hatter, Alexandro Byrd as Luis Madrigal, and Kiara Romero as Hazel Hook.

 The film's official title was revealed as Descendants: Wicked Wonderland on May 6, 2025.
 On the same day, it was announced that Brandy and Rita Ora would be reprising their roles as Cinderella and the Queen of Hearts, respectively.

+The film was released on Disney Channel on July 16, 2026, and on the streaming service Disney+ the following day.